HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 * **who** is to perform/undertake the activities

 # Implementing a SoA using FHIR Resources

-In order to represent the SoA we needed a set of definitional FHIR resources to represent the planned activities and relationships between them.
-We focused on a Workflow view of data management, and we leveraged the existing FHIR workflow patterns to achieve this.
+In order to represent the SoA we needed a set of definitional FHIR resources to represent the planned activities and the relationships between them.
+The work to date has focused on a Workflow view of data management, and has leveraged the existing FHIR workflow patterns to achieve this.

-Prior to expanding upon this we review the existing research resources:
+SoAs do not (a) stand alone - they are study specific, and (b) describe planned activites expected to be executed for each [Patient](http://hl7.org/fhir/Patient) recuited to the study.
+The two [Research--] resources have been used to associate SoA with the correct study and to recognise patients as being study participants:

 * [ResearchStudy](http://hl7.org/fhir/ResearchStudy) - a representational artifact for a Research Study
 * [ResearchSubject](http://hl7.org/fhir/ResearchStudy) - an artifact used to link a Patient research to the ResearchStudy

-At this point we have not looked at the Structured Data Collection resources (Questionnaire/QuestionnaireResponse)

-The Workflow resources are defined on the [FHIR Workflow](https://hl7.org/fhir/workflow.html) page; the key points for modeling a SoA deal with the [Definition](https://hl7.org/fhir/workflow.html#definition) and [Request](https://hl7.org/fhir/workflow.html#request) pattern.
+The project has also restricted its investigations and SoA IG development to using the [PlanDefinition](http://hl7.org/fhir/PlanDefinition) and [ActivityDefinition](http://hl7.org/fhir/ActivityDefinition).
+Other Structured Data Collection resources (e.g. Questionnaire, EventDefinition, etc.) have not been systematically investigated for their potential to define SoA requirements.
+The Workflow resources are defined on the [FHIR Workflow](https://hl7.org/fhir/workflow.html) page; the key points for modeling a SoA deal with the [Definition](https://hl7.org/fhir/workflow.html#definition) and [Request](https://hl7.org/fhir/workflow.html#request) patterns.

-The definition elements are used to create the structure for the activities in both a defined and planned context
+The Definitional Artifacts have been used to create the structure - schedule and activities - to support bot study SoA specification (definitions) and planned contextualization.

 The basic structure is summarized in the following diagram:

 {% include basic-structure.svg %}

 The high-level points are as follows:

 * The **ResearchStudy** has a single _protocol_  reference to a __PlanDefinition__ for the Study Definition; under which all study activities are grouped
 * Each of the activities are defined using separate resources
 * Each activity is linked to the parent Study Definition through the _action_ predicate.
 The _action_ predicate: